stan-davies/graphics-experiment/README.md

 - faux-3D stuff plan:
-        º create walls which are the connection between two vertices º check if each can be seen
+        º make sure only the right walls are being picked up (?) º make it seems 3D with triangle magic